jackcary/pandemicpregnancy.com/content/_index.md

 To prevent the spread of coronavirus, you should wash your hands often, cough into your elbow, refrain from touching your face, keep a safe distance from others, and stay home if you can.

-To stay healthy and manage stress, the American College of Obstetricians and Gynecologists (ACOG) [recommends](https://www.acog.org/patient-resources/faqs/pregnancy/coronavirus-pregnancy-and-breastfeeding#how%20can%20I%20stay%20physically%20healthy%20right%20now) eating healthy foods, exercising, getting plenty of sleep, taking breaks from the COVID-19 news and social media, and staying connected with friends and family via phone or online.
+To stay healthy and manage stress, the American College of Obstetricians and Gynecologists (ACOG) [recommends](https://www.acog.org/patient-resources/faqs/pregnancy/coronavirus-pregnancy-and-breastfeeding#how%20can%20I%20stay%20physically%20healthy%20right%20now) eating healthy meals, exercising, getting plenty of sleep, taking breaks from the COVID-19 news and social media, and staying connected with friends and family via phone or online.

 ### Can the virus be transmitted to my baby in utero?